-Customer Service Manager (CSM) - The CSM is a member of the Customer Services team.
-The CSM has a scientific background and is the primary link between the blood centre and the hospital transfusion laboratory.
+Hospital Customer Service Manager (HCSM) - The HCSM is a member of the Customer Services team.
+The HCSM has a scientific background and is the primary link between the blood centre and the hospital transfusion laboratory.
 They ensure that hospital transfusion laboratories obtain the best quality of service from NHSBT by handling complaints and escalating requests for service improvements and developments.

-Patient Blood Management Practitioner (PBMP) - The role of the Patient Blood Management Team is to support and promote Patient Blood Management initiatives to optimise the care of patients who may need transfusion.
+Patient Blood Management Practitioner (PBMP) - The role of the Patient Blood Management Team is to support and promote an evidence based approach to optimal transfusion practice, building on the initiatives of the Health Service Circular 2007/001: Better Blood Transfusion - Safe and Appropriate use of Blood within hospitals.
 By acting as a resource and by facilitating networking, each regional PBMP works with hospital Transfusion Practitioners (TPs) to identify specific areas of support required.
 This support may involve 1:1 visits to the TP or attendance at HTTs or HTCs.
 The PBMP also facilitates regional training and educational events either as a support to TPs or as the event co-ordinator.